-The following preliminary step reduces the proof to the case of closed irreducible geometrizable 3-manifolds.
+The preliminary step reduces the proof to the case of closed irreducible geometrisable 3-manifolds.

-\begin{lem} Conjugacy problem in groups of non-orientable geom\-etrizable 3-ma\-nifolds reduces to conjugacy problem in groups of closed irreducible geometrizable 3-manifolds.
-Moreover given a triangulation of $\M$ the reduction process can be achieved in a constructive way. \end{lem}
+\begin{lem} The conjugacy problem in groups of non-orientable geom\-etrizable 3-ma\-nifolds reduces to that of closed irreducible geometrisable 3-manifolds.
+Moreover given a triangulation of $\M$ the reduction process is constructive. \end{lem}

-{\it Proof.} Let $\M$ be a non-orientable geometrizable 3-manifold; we are concerned with the conjugacy problem in $\pi_1(\M)$.
-We process the reduction in two steps, first reducing to closed manifolds and then to closed irreducible ones.
+{\it Proof.} Let $\M$ be a non-orientable geometrisable 3-manifold; we focus on the conjugacy problem in $\pi_1(\M)$.
+The reduction process is made in two steps, by first reducing to closed non-orientable 3-manifolds and then to closed irreducible 3-manifolds.